 Keith I. Block, Life Over Cancer

 Disclaimer (see “Disclaimer” link at top of page for complete statement)

 From my research and our experience we strongly believe that the integrative approach to cancer treatment (i.e. combining the best conventional treatment we can access on Guam and afford in my wife’s case. combined with science based nutritional and lifestyle strategies) has made a big difference in my wife’s ability to manage her illness.
-We’ve seen it give her back a better quality of life, reverse many symptoms and give her more quantity of life.
-In this blog I’ve shared my wife’s story–and how we’ve done our best to manage her cancer.
-Unfortunately I can’t in guarantee what will happen in anyone else’s case.
-My wife’s story illustrates what’s possible with an integrative approach.
+We’ve seen it help give her back a better quality of life, reverse many symptoms and give her more quantity of life.
+In this blog I’ve shared my wife’s story, and how we’ve done our best to manage her cancer.
+Unfortunately I can’t guarantee what will happen in anyone else’s case.
+My wife’s story illustrates what’s possible with an integrative treatment approach (as described in Life Over Cancer).
 But cancer is a complex disease.
 One of my wife’s oncologists told me that there are easily over 100 slightly different types of cancer.
 And, to complicate matters, we are each complex and somewhat unique organisms.

-If you or a family member or friend is getting conventional treatment (such as surgery, radiation and chemo) and considering adding supplements or strategies that you’ve read about on this (or any other) website please consult with an oncologist (if possible one who uses or understands the integrative approach to cancer treatment) to avoid any conflict with ongoing conventional treatment.
+If you or a family member or friend is getting conventional treatment (such as surgery, radiation or chemo) and considering adding supplements or strategies that you’ve read about on this or any other website please consult with an oncologist–if possible one who uses or understands the integrative approach to cancer treatment–to avoid any conflict with ongoing conventional treatment.